LabKey/labkey-ui-components/packages/domainproperties/README.md

 ### version ???
 *Released*: ???
-* AssayPropertiesPanel for top level assay design properties for create/update
+* AssayPropertiesPanel for top level assay design properties for create/update (note: currently only supports the assay options relevant for the Sample Management app)
 * move AssayProtocolModel (and related actions) from base to domainproperties
+* add saveAssayDesign function which calls assay-saveProtocol.api
+* DomainForm updates for allowing panel expand/collapse, mark as complete, and infer from file empty state
+* AssayDesignerPanels component to wrap AssayPropertiesPanel with DomainForms for General assay domains (batch, run, data)

 ### version 0.0.31
 *Released*: 21 August 2019